mendersoftware/mender-docs/02.Overview/15.Taxonomy/docs.md

 communicate with the Mender Server.

 * _Mender-update_, _Mender-update Client_ - A user space application installing
 updates to a device it is running on.
-It uses the Mender Server-side API to connect to the Mender Server to authenticate, get the artifacts, report inventory, log the progress and status of the installations.
-Requires mender-auth to be running.
+It uses the the `mender-auth` client service and Mender Server-side API to connect to the Mender Server, get the artifacts, report inventory, log the progress and status of the installations.

 * _Operating System update_ - An update which replaces the operating system's filesystem
 thanks to the A/B partitioning schema.
 The Mender Client writes a new filesystem image